The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Discussion

-The measured emissivity of the tube tested in this work when it was brand new is unknown.
-However, it is of the Nitto Kohki type which was mass produced in the 1980s.
-The emissivity of the selective surface for these tubes when new was approximately 0.05 at 100$^\circ$C \cite{Harding1982, Harding1981}.
-The emissivity decreases with temperature, so it is expected that the average emissivity over the tested range is lower when the tube is new.
-S.P.
-Chow reports an emissivity of $0.05 \pm 0.006$ before the aging process, and an emissivity of $0.065 \pm 0.002$ after aging at 430$^\circ$C for approximately 10 000 hours.
-These emissivities apply at 100$^\circ$C. The emissivity of the surface calculated in this paper was 0.072$^\circ$0.001, which is higher than the emissivity after the accelerated aging, an expected result since the tube used here is approximately 40 years old.
-The emissivity calculated here is an average total hemispherical emissivity over a temperature range of approximately 20$^\circ$C to 70$^\circ$C. Hence for this particular tube the emissivity at 100$^\circ$C is expected to be higher than the quoted value.
-Nonetheless, the results demonstrate the excellent ability for these tubes to maintain a good vacuum and a still functional low emissivity coating.
-Figure 7 demonstrates that the majority of the heat lost by the tube is through radiation, and some through the insulating cap.
-In a practical situation, this tube is still effective.
-The Nitto Khoki tube used here is fitted with a getter which will help in removing small amounts of gas.
+The exact emissivity of this tube of the Nitto Kohki type mass produced in the 1980s, when new is unknown, but was approximately 0.05 at 100$^\circ$C \cite{Harding1982, Harding1981}.
+Chow reported an emissivity of $0.050 \pm 0.0006$ for a similar tube before the aging process and an emissivity of $0.065 \pm 0.002$ after aging at 430$^\circ$C for approximately 10\,000 h.
+These emissivities apply at 100$^\circ$C. The emissivity of the surface calculated in this article was $0.072 \pm 0.001$, which is somewhat higher than the emissivity after accelerated aging but nevertheless demonstrates the ability of these tubes to maintain vacuum and a functional low emissivity coating over long times.
+The Nitto Kohki tube was fitted with a getter, which may help in removing small amounts of gas.

-The above results rest on the assumption that transmitted radiation through the outer envelope can be safely neglected.
-This assumption only holds if a negligible amount of the emitted radiation from the inner tube is transmitted through the outer tube, likewise only if a negligible amount of radiation from external sources enters.
-In the case of the experiment, the tube was shielded from the sunlight or any other sources, however the surrounding air is a radiation source that can be approximated as a blackbody at room temperature.
-Looking at the fraction of blackbody radiation transmitted can serve as an upper limit.
-Figure 8 shows a normalised blackbody distribution, along with the transmittance of borosilicate glass.
-The transmittance used here \cite{Husung1990} is for thinner samples than those found in the tubes, however this serves as a good qualitative indicator.
-In the case of the thicker glass, transmittance will be even less due to greater absorption of light passing through.
+The above results support the assumption that transmitted radiation through the outer envelope can be neglected for most purposes, that is $\tau_2 = 1 - \varepsilon_2 - \rho_2 \approx 0$ in Eq. \ref{eq:6}.
+The fraction of blackbody radiation transmitted as a function of its temperature can serve as an upper limit to the heat loss through transparency for inner tubes at various temperatures.
+Figure \ref{fig:Fig8} shows a normalized blackbody distribution, along with the transmittance of borosilicate glass of thickness 3.7\,$\mu$m, 1\,mm, and 4\,mm \cite{Hoon2009, Husung1990}.
+The 3.7\,$\mu$m glass samples are thinner than those found in the tubes; however, they serve as a qualitative indicator at higher wavelengths.
+In the case of the thicker glass, transmittance will be less.